praxis-live/website/_posts/2025-05-07-exploring-openrndr.md

 The first file in the project is the [project.pxp](https://github.com/codelerity/pl-openrndr/blob/main/OPENRNDR/project.pxp) file.
-In the IDE, this project is edited via the project properties.
+In the IDE, this file is edited via the project properties.
 There are two key changes for the hub and libraries.
 The hub definition is changed to load all roots in a separate JVM launched with the same necessary Java options for the OpenGL support as in the built-in Processing (`root:video`) support.